-In the UK, the median hourly income was £14.80 in January 2022 (calculated for a 37.5 hour week) , so a minimum wage of £9.50 is not dramatically lower, though it could be brought into question whether wages in general are too low.
+In the UK, the median hourly income was roughly £16.83 in January 2023 (£589 per week), making the minimum wage not dramatically lower, though it could be brought into question whether wages in general are too low.

 So while a country might seem to have a relatively high minimum wage, it is important to question how widely this is in effect on the ground.

 How is the minimum wage enforced in the UK?

 Employers who are found to be flouting the minimum wage can be fined, and then taken to court if they continue to refuse to pay.

 The Low Pay Commission and Department for Business, Energy and Industrial Strategy (BEIS) names and shames employers who have failed to pay all of their employees at least the minimum wage.